Botanical Name: Hydrastis canadensis

 Meridians: Lungs, Spleen, Liver

-Key TCM Actions & Medicinal Uses: Moves Blood/Astringes Fluids/Dries Damp: hemorrhoids, skin rashes, copious menstration, lung congestion, colds, pneumonia, sinus infections, cystitis.
-Clears Heat/Reduces Inflammation: eye, skin and lung infections, ringworm, amoebic dysentery, sore throat, laryngitis, open sores, ulcers, acne.
-Stimulates the Uterus: promotes labor, fibroid growths (especially hard and painful), swollen breasts, uterine ulcers.
-Reduces Clumps: gall stones, constipation.
-Balances the Liver and Stomach: painful digestion, bloating, vomiting sour liquid, stress, diarrhea, poor appetite.
+Medicinal Uses: Hemorrhoids, skin rashes, copious menstruation, lung congestion, colds, pneumonia, sinus infections, cystitis, eye, skin and lung infections, ringworm, amoebic dysentery, sore throat, laryngitis, open sores, ulcers, acne, promotes labor, fibroid growths (especially hard and painful), swollen breasts, uterine ulcers, gall stones, constipation, painful digestion, bloating, vomiting sour liquid, stress, diarrhea, poor appetite.

 Parts Most Frequently Used: Root, Rhizomes